Bowman Field

-Muncy Bank Ballpark at Historic Bowman Field is a minor league baseball stadium in Williamsport, Pennsylvania, in the United States.
+Historic Bowman Field is a minor league baseball stadium in Williamsport, Pennsylvania, in the United States.
 It is home to the Williamsport Crosscutters, a collegiate summer baseball team of the MLB Draft League.
 The official seating capacity is 2,366.
 Opened in 1926, Bowman Field is the second-oldest ballpark in minor league baseball.
-Bowman Field was also the home field for the Wildcats of the Pennsylvania College of Technology for more than a decade through the 2021 baseball season.
+Bowman Field is also the home field for the Wildcats of the Pennsylvania College of Technology for more than a decade.
+A new field project for the Penn College Wildcats was planned to be completed by 2022, but has since been delayed.

+Named for local businessman J. Walton Bowman in 1929, Bowman Field had the official designation "Historic" added in 2000.

-Since 2017, Bowman Field has been used for a regular-season Major League Baseball (MLB) game, the MLB Little League Classic, held each August during the Little League World Series.
+Since 2017, Bowman Field has been used for a regular-season Major League Baseball (MLB) game, the MLB Little League Classic, held each August while the Little League World Series is underway in nearby South Williamsport.

 In 2012, Airmen Pond, an outdoor ice hockey rink, was built at Bowman Field.
 It served as home ice for the Williamsport Outlaws of the Federal Hockey League until the team folded in January 2013.

 History

 Ballparks in Williamsport before Bowman Field

 Williamsport has hosted minor league baseball since the late 19th century.
 The various teams played at differing sites in Williamsport.
 The earliest ballfield was near the West Branch Susquehanna River.
 It has long since been replaced by a levee and U.S. Route 220, U.S. Route 15 and Interstate 180.
 A second and more permanent facility was built in the Vallamont neighborhood.
 Cochran Elementary School sits on the former site of the ballpark.
 The Williamsport Bills and later Williamsport Grays played the seasons at Williamsport High School's athletic field on West 3rd Street.
 It too is long since gone; this property is currently home of the Pennsylvania College of Technology.